7 Pumpkin Facts You’ll Want to Know

 Several studies, suggest that pumpkin increases glucose tolerance, insulin resistance, and is good for the pancreas.
 If your dog is diabetic, talk to your veterinarian about adding pumpkin to his diet.

 While pumpkins may not be a miracle cure for every ailment, they are a powerhouse of nutrition and flavor that makes every mealtime a healthy, delicious experience for your dog.
-Before tonight’s dinner, pickup some Honest Kitchen Love and see what pumpkin can do for your furry family members.
+Before tonight’s dinner, pick up some of The Honest Kitchen’s Grain Free Beef Recipe and see what pumpkin can do for your furry family members.